olyism/tian-xia/src/pages/index.md

           author: Jade Leung, Head of Research and Partnerships, Center for the Governance of AI, University of Oxford
           isPreviouslyEmployed: false
+          footnote: The individuals and their titles reflect the time when the program engagement took place.
+        - quote: The Tianxia fellows were bright and engaged.
+They had a wide range of interests and backgrounds which tended towards productive conversation and research discussions.
+I was impressed by how game the fellows were - they threw themselves into the research activities we did together and contributed their own perspectives and ideas.
+If Tianxia wanted to visit Oxford again, I'd be keen to organise another workshop with them.
+          author: Rose Hadshar, Project Manager, Research Scholars Programme,  Future of Humanity Institute, University of Oxford
     - partnerName: 80,000 Hours
       logo: /static/img/logo-80000hours.svg
       quotes: